Karbid und sauerampfer (Carbide and Sorrel) 1963 DEFA Filmstudios, East Germany (80 minutes) directed by Frank Beyer, screenplay by Hans Oliva.

 Kalle gets his first lift from Karla (Marita Böhme) who happened to pass by the factory in a horse drawn wagon.
 Karla lives within sight of the factory, but helps put Kalle in the right frame of mind for what is to come.
 His ‘anabasis’ involves transporting his barrels via several trucks, a cart, a baby carriage; a horse-drawn hearse and two boats; German truck drivers and Soviet military authorities, an opera singer and a Berlin orphan ‘going to America’, a fat American corporal driving a motorboat, black marketeers and rascally ex-Wehrmacht soldiers, German police, and a sexually ravenous widow—in roughly 30-kilometer stages.

+Nearly everyone Kalle meets on the road is self-interested, either by nature or hard necessity.
 They suspect that this man hauling much more of a rationed industrial compound than he can use personally must be involved in an illegal activity.

 However, as in the Ealing comedies, the protagonist embodies the best qualities of the national character, and applies those qualities to better society in spite of itself.
 Here, Kalle subordinates his self-interest to the greater common good of rebuilding postwar Germany, even if that means just getting a cigarette factory running again.
 (Geschonneck spent most of the Nazi years incarcerated as a political prisoner in concentration camps.)